vehicle-lang/tutorial/chapter-4/exercises/acas2/README.md

 `verify-acas2.py` now also wraps each call in GNU `timeout -s KILL`, a second layer under the watchdog; both were tested to kill a run at 5 s.

+**Split-and-conquer did not help either.** Marabou's parallel mode was tried on the baseline's Property 7 with its one-property specification, `--solver-args "--snc --num-workers=4"` (passed through by `verify-acas2.py --solver-args`), with a 600 s cap: neither of the property's two queries finished (`traces/verify_snc_baseline_p7.csv`, `marabou-outputs/acasXu_1_8_property7_property07_snc.txt`).
+The pass-through itself works:
+Property 1 verifies under the same flags in 17 s against 4 s without, the difference being the workers' start-up.

 <!-- LONG RERUN TABLE -->